 When it comes to home electronics, 34% of men and 27% of women are loyal to their brands.
 32% of men and 21% of women are loyal to hotel and resort brands, while 25% and 18% are loyal to household appliance brands.
 Smartphone tablet brands have 47% of male and 43% of female customer loyalty.

-6. 31% of consumers said they value trustworthiness in a brand the most.
+6. 31% of consumers value trustworthiness in a brand the most, based on advertising statistics.

-7. 77% of users use Instagram to view photos.
+7. Visual branding statistics show that 77% of people use Instagram to view photos.

 If your products are visually appealing, it’s best to advertise them on Instagram.
 On top of the already mentioned number, 51% of users use Instagram to watch videos.
 Facebook isn’t too far behind, with 65% of users viewing photos and 46% watching videos.